Blatke/Transform-Constraints/README.md

 The Unity's Rotation Constraint Component can be adopted in the circumstance that when Gameobject A is rotating, there is a need of simultaneously rotating another gameobject, B, to a certain extent.
-However, I cannot by this far how to rotate Gameobject B in a inverted way by using this component, which means a rotation of 30 degrees in A can let B rotate -30 degree instead of the same 30 degree.
+However, I cannot by this far how to rotate Gameobject B in a inverted way by using this component, which means a rotation of 30 degrees in A can let B rotate -30 degrees instead of the same 30 degrese.
 Thus, I coded two scripts to realize this demand.

 Create two gameobjects such as Cube and Cube(1) in the scene.
-Drag and drop marginTransformGet.cs to Cube, and then it can be seen some options in Inspector window (see the image below).
+Drag and drop **marginTransformGet.cs** to Cube, and then it can be seen some options in Inspector window (see the image below).
 Assign Game Object B to Cube(1).
 This means when we rotate Cube, Cube(1) will automatically rotate.
 Option Weight defines to what extent Cube(1) will react to Cube's rotation.